Understanding the Importance of Work History in Social Security Disability Benefits

 Unlike SSI, which pays a fixed amount based on financial need, SSDI works more like a retirement benefit.

-SSA looks at:
+The SSA looks at:

-Your Average Indexed Monthly Earnings (AIME)
+My Average Indexed Monthly Earnings (AIME)

-Your Primary Insurance Amount (PIA)
+My Primary Insurance Amount (PIA)

 In simple terms: